open-telemetry/opentelemetry.io/content/en/docs/what-is-opentelemetry.md

 ## What OpenTelemetry is not

-OpenTelemetry is not an observability back-end like Jaeger, Prometheus, or commerical vendors.
+OpenTelemetry is not an observability back-end like Jaeger, Prometheus, or commercial vendors.
 OpenTelemetry is focused on the generation, collection, management, and export of telemetry data.
 The storage and visualization of that data is intentionally left to other tools.